Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Summary and Conclusions

 \section{Summary and Conclusions}

 MF-VARs have been a standard tool for producing timely, high frequency nowcasts of low frequency variables for several years.
-With the arrival of the pandemic the need for such nowcasts has become even more acute.
-However, conventional linear MF-VARs have nowcast poorly during the pandemic due to their inability to effectively deal with the extreme observations that have occurred.
-In this paper, we have developed MF-BAVART which is a non-parametric model using additive regression trees.
-MF-BAVART can be cast as a nonlinear state space model.
+With the arrival of the COVID-19 pandemic of 2020 the need for such nowcasts has become even more acute.
+However, conventional linear MF-VARs nowcast poorly during the pandemic due to their inability to effectively deal with the extreme observations that have occurred.
+In this paper, we have developed the MF-BAVART which is a non-parametric model using additive regression trees.
+MF-BAVART can be cast as a non-linear state space model.
 We develop an approximate MCMC algorithm where the parameters defining the conditional mean of the VAR are drawn using a standard BART algorithm and, conditional on these, the states are drawn using a linear approximation.
-This linear approximation is taken from the machine learning literature on black box models.
+This linear approximation is taken from the machine learning literature on black-box models and we use simulations to show that it also works well for a DGP that closely matches the evolution of GDP during the pandemic.

-Our nowcasting exercise, involving four major EU countries, shows that MF-BAVART, with few exceptions, forecasts better than the linear MF-VAR at all times in our sample, but particularly big nowcasting benefits occur during the pandemic.
+Our nowcasting exercise, involving four major euro area countries, shows that MF-BAVART, with few exceptions, performs better than the linear MF-VAR at all times in our sample, with major nowcasting benefits during the pandemic.
 We show how and why this occurs by providing a detailed comparison of nowcast densities in the first six months of 2020.

+The techniques outlined in this paper have a wide range of potential applications, as they can be applied to any non-linear and non-parametric learner commonly used in the literature.
+Our focus on using BART is motivated by its strong performance in various applications \citep[see, e.g.,][]{bleich2014variable, Linero2018,kapelner2015prediction} as well as its flexibility in handling outliers.
+As a fruitful avenue for further research one could assess how different learners perform and then combine them using Bayesian model averaging techniques.

 {\setstretch{0.85} }

 \begin{appendices} \theequation{A.\arabic{equation}}